-Often, when the lien is successfully filed, the client will pay the bill, called satisfying the lien.
-If they do not, you can enforce the lien by lawsuit or wait for the property to go on sale, in which case you will be paid according to your stand in the priority list of others who have claim on the property because of the owner’s debt.
+When the lien is successfully filed, the client pays the bill, satisfying the lien.
+If they do not, you can enforce the lien by lawsuit or wait for the property to go on sale, in which case you will be paid according to where you stand in the priority list of those who have a claim on the property because of the owner’s debt.

-You do not have to have a lien to file a lawsuit, of course.
-There are several options for this legal course of action.
-No matter what you choose, however, be sure to have all your legal documents ready:
+You do not need a lien to file a lawsuit, of course.
+You have several options for this legal course of action.
+No matter what you choose, though, be sure to have all your legal documents ready:

 - Copies of all correspondence, including any replies